 Keep this simple fact in your mind that your exhibit staff is your brand ambassador and they should not cut corners when representing your brand at the show you have been planning for months.
 Many a time, staff members are unsure about how to strike a conversation with strangers and end up handing out marketing materials like brochures or flyers or giveaways to keep them occupied.
 This surely is not the way to go about it.

 So make sure either your staff has experienced trade fairs before and know how to networking with visitors or give them the required training.

 This is also a common mistake many exhibit staff members end up doing in order to come across as proactive.
 Sometimes, staff members unintentionally patrol the peripheries of trade show booths to make themselves look approachable to visitors.
 You will be surprised to know this but this can actually act as a wall or a barrier between your exhibition booth and visitors.

 While it is important to be proactive and keep your booth lively, staffers need not to stand like they are the watchdogs who are on the lookout of something.
 Sitting behind the desk and waiting for visitors to approach is also not the right way.
 So, here they surely need to strike a balance between the two.

 When finalizing your trade show booth design, keep in mind that your booth should look welcoming and congenial.
 Many exhibitors make this mistake of mixing the outer edges of their booth with the internal structures, which blocks a lot of space in between and creates a castle-wall effect which may project that you want to keep invaders at bay.

-Whether it’s a trade show booth rental or a customised trade show stand, make sure these barricaded castle-like structures are not a part of your trade show booth ideas.
+Whether it’s a trade show booth rental or a customized trade show stand, make sure these barricaded castle-like structures are not a part of your trade show booth ideas.
 Your booth walls (if any) and internal structures should be aligned in such a way that induces easy visitor flow.
 They should not get the feeling that they are trespassing instead, keep your booth space open and welcoming.